gramener/uifactory/README.md

 The properties list is an array of objects.
 Each object may have these keys:

-- `name`: property name. e.g. `"name": "font-size"` defines a property `.fontSize`
+- `name`: property name. e.g. `"name": "data-list"` defines a property `.dataList` and variable `dataList`
 - `value`: default value. e.g. `"value": "[30, 40]"` sets the default value to `"[30, 40]"`
 - `type`: property type.
 Valid values are `string` (default), `number`, `boolean`, `object` or `array`.

 Attributes are strings.
-Properties and JavaScript variables have the `type` you specify.
+Properties and JavaScript variables are converted to your `type` automatically.
-They're automatically converted from one to the other.

 ## Attributes = Properties = JavaScript Variables